Mangone History, Family Crest & Coats of Arms

 All Irish surnames have a unique and often romantic meaning.
 The name Mangone originally appeared in Gaelic as O Mongain, which is derived from the word mongach, which means hairy.

 Early Origins of the Mangone family

 The surname Mangone was first found in Connacht (Irish: Connachta, (land of the) descendants of Conn), where they held a family seat and styled as one of the Irish Clanns who were descendants of King Niall of the Nine Hostages.
 They were descended through Eochy Moyvane, to Niall Mor, his son, the great Niall of the Nine Hostages.
 Descended was O'Mongain the great chief of the Mangans whose territories included branches in Mayo, Connacht, Cork and Limerick.

 Early History of the Mangone family

-Another 165 words (12 lines of text) covering the years 1772, 1852 and 1803 are included under the topic Early Mangone History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Mangone research.
+Another 83 words (6 lines of text) covering the years 1772, 1852 and 1803 are included under the topic Early Mangone History in all our PDF Extended History products and printed products wherever possible.